Presented with options publishers turn on Amazon

 Posted in: Apple, Computers, Digital Media, News

-Tags: amazon, digital content, Digital Media, ebook price, ebook reader, ebooks, ipad, jeff bezos, Kindle, kindle store, macmillan books, publishers, publishing, steve jobs
+Tags: digital content, Digital Media, ebook price, ebook reader, ebooks, ipad, jeff bezos, Kindle, kindle store, macmillan books, publishers, publishing, steve jobs

 Wrong Amazon, Get Grounded from Books